adityaRaj369/WeatherMonitoringSystem/README.md

 ##ScreenShots

-The screenshot includes the graph data fetched from the database and also the table content for changes in temerature with different table for specific dates
+The screenshot includes the graph data fetched from the database and also the table content for changes in temperature with different table for specific dates

 ![image](https://github.com/user-attachments/assets/1ca2048e-69ba-4612-9003-39c0a5426ad7)
 ![image](https://github.com/user-attachments/assets/747b6e18-4079-4951-9e89-133ca60e5e29)